rancher/docs/content/rke/latest/en/config-options/nodes/_index.md

 ### Internal Address

 The `internal_address` provides the ability to have nodes with multiple addresses set a specific address to use for inter-host communication on a private network.
 If the `internal_address` is not set, the `address` is used for inter-host communication.
+The `internal_address` directive will set the address used for inter-host communication of the Kubernetes components, e.g. kube-apiserver and etcd.
+To change the interface used for the vxlan traffic of the Canal or Flannel network plug-ins please refer to the [Network Plug-ins Documentation]({{<baseurl>}}/rke/latest/en/config-options/add-ons/network-plugins/).

 ### Overriding the Hostname